-Thus, at the beginning of the system, every state variable could be assigned all possible values.
+Thus, at the beginning of the protocol, every state variable could be assigned with all possible values.
 The verifier will check all these cases to ensure the self-stabilizing property of the system.
 Besides, we have to model the eventually correct leader detector in the protocol.
 The detector is defined by two parts.
-First, there is a random process which randomly generates answers (encoded in the variable detector) when the detector is in "incorrect" state:
+First, there is a random process which randomly generates answers (encoded in the variable detector) when the detector is in "incorrect" state (detectorcorrect = = 0):